Oceania Athletics Association

-The Oceania Athletics Association (more commonly known as Oceania Athletics) is the governing body for athletics in Oceania.
+The Oceania Athletics Association (OAA; more commonly known as Oceania Athletics) is the governing body for athletics in Oceania.
 It is one of the six Area Associations of the world's athletics governing body World Athletics.
 Oceania Athletics has 23 members (including 3 associate members) and is headquartered in the Gold Coast.

 History

 The OAA was founded as Oceania Amateur Athletic Organization (OAAA) on August 21, 1969, during a "Congress of the delegates of Member Countries of the Australasian Area" held in Port Moresby, then Territory of Papua and New Guinea, at the time of the 3rd South Pacific Games.
 Six out of the nine Member Federations attended (Australia, Nauru, Papua New Guinea, Tonga, New Hebrides, now called Vanuatu, and Western Samoa, now Samoa).
 Fiji and New Zealand sent letters of support, while the Cook Islands were not represented.
 Observers from American Samoa, Solomon Islands, French Polynesia, Guam and New Caledonia also attended.

 From this Congress a Committee of four members (non-elected) was formed to set up a draft of rules for the new Association, whose name today is Oceania Athletics Association.
 These members were: Arthur Hodsdon (Australia) as Chairman, Clive Lee (Australia), James Dunn (Papua New Guinea) and an unnamed New Zealander.
 From that year onwards the Association has been elected by Member Federations.
 The name was changed to Oceania Athletics Association (OAA) in February 2007.